What is Agile project management?—A strength or weakness?

 • Critical chain to identify the status of tasks that can impact the overall project progress and make changes to get them delivered on time.

-• Email-in to add tasks in Gantt chart via email without having to log in to your ProofHub account.
+• Email-in to add tasks in the Gantt chart via email without having to log in to your ProofHub account.

 Do you have trouble planning projects?
 Start using the ProofHub Gantt chart